Ghanaian bat henipavirus: Emergence

 Emergence of Henipavirus was seen in 1994 when an outbreak in Australia caused an infectious outbreak in horses leading to severe respiratory disease.
 During this outbreak two people were infected and one died.
 Henipavirus emergence is still relatively recent leading to a need for a greater range of genomic studies.
 Upon emergence in Australia it was found that Australian mainland flying foxes (bats) were the primary reservoir for the virus through analysis of their uterine fluid and urine.
 However, it was discovered through subsequent break outs of Henipavirus that humans do not seem to contract the disease directly from flying foxes.
 In all human cases (4 of which have been fatal) the primary vector of transmission was infected horses.
 Therefore, it seems that horses contract the disease from flying foxes while humans contract the virus through close proximity to infected horses.
 This has also been further supported by a decrease in human contraction of Henipavirus after the development of an equestrian vaccine for the virus.
 Epidemiological data show the presence of these viruses in Asia, Africa, and the South Pacific.
 In several studies it has been shown that bats, livestock, and humans carry neutralizing antibodies for Henipavirus in the Ghanaian region showing the potential for the existence of the virus within this population.

-it was first detected in a zoological garden in Kumasi, Ghana in February 2008.
+GhV was first detected in a zoological garden in Kumasi, Ghana in February 2008.
 Guano samples from a colony of an estimated 400,000 bats of the species Eidolon helvum were collected and screened for viral RNA.
 While 3 RNA genomes were obtained: BatPV/Eid.hel/GH10/2008; BatPV; Eid.hel/GH45/2008; and BatPV/Eid.hel/GH48/2008, only isolate BatPV/Eid.hel/GH10/2008 contained enough RNA to reliably quantified.
 BatPV/Eid.hel/GH10/2008 showed the highest sequence parsimony to established Nipah and Hendra henipavirus genomes.
 Infectious particles could not be isolated in cell culture; no cytopathic effects were observed and no viral RNA could be obtained.

 KV would be the first known henipavirus detected outside of the Austroasiatic geographic province that other known henipaviruses are known to circulate.
 Serological evidence has previously suggested that henipaviruses likely have a much wider geographic range beyond areas of endemic Nipah and Hendra infection, namely that undetected henipavirus infections may be common in South America and continental Africa.